codefresh-io/docs.codefresh.io/_docs/docker-registries/codefresh-registry.md

 Finally click *Add Registry* and select *Codefresh Registry* from the new registry drop down and then provide the following:

-* Registry Name - A unique name for this configuration
+* Registry Name - a unique name for this configuration.
-* Username - Your username in Codefresh
+* Username - your username in Codefresh.
-* Access token - Your generated access token
+* Access token - your generated access token.

 {%
 	include image.html